Olympiastadion

 (photos of the present Olympiastadion below)

-The Olympiastadion is located in the east of Berlin, almost 7 kilometres from the eastern end of the Kurfürstendamm, and 10 kilometres from the Brandenburg Gate and Berlin’s main railway station (Hauptbahnhof).
+Olympiastadion is located in the west of Berlin, almost 7 kilometres from the western end of the Kurfürstendamm, and 10 kilometres from the Brandenburg Gate and Berlin’s main railway station (Hauptbahnhof).
 It is part of the Olympic Park, which includes other sports facilities.

-Alternatively, one can get to the stadium by light rail (S-Bahn).
+Alternatively, you can get to the stadium by commuter rail (S-Bahn).
 Take either line S5 or S75 to station Olympiastadion.
-Both lines link the stadium with Berlin’s major railway stations in the centre, as well as with station Spandau in the west.
+Both lines link the stadium with Berlin’s major railway stations in the centre, as well with station Spandau in the west.

 Address: Olympischer Platz 3, 14053 Berlin

-Tickets for Hertha BSC games can be bought online, by phone +49 (0) 1805 1892 00 (Service Hotline), or at one of Hertha’s six fanshops.
-Of these fanshops, the ones at the Olympiastadion, Breitscheidplatz, Hauptbahnhof, and Ostbahnhof are the most conveniently located.
+Tickets for Hertha BSC games can be bought online (print@home), by phone +49 (0) 30-300 928 1892 (Ticket Hotline), or at one of Hertha’s seven fanshops.
+Of these fanshops, the ones at the Olympiastadion, Breitscheidplatz, Mall of Berlin, and Hauptbahnhof are the most conveniently located.

-Tickets may not always be sold on the day of the match, and it is advised to buy them in pre-sale at least one day before the match.
+Hertha only sell out two or three high-profile matches per year.
+Tickets may not always be sold on the day of the match though, and it is therefore advised to buy them in advance at least one day before the match.

 The Olympiastadion offers various options for stadium tours.
 The first is to follow a route around the stadium at your own pace, possibly aided with an audioguide.